[ from the archives | 2017 ]

 The Artist Residency in Motherhood (ARIM) project that I participated in from May 1 to July 1, 2017 was instrumental in helping me to think more holistically about life as an artist who does not always adhere to conventional studio methods or platforms for sharing.

-I do not report to a studio every day; I do not (by parental choice) have the predictability of a set schedule; I often do not have the free time or perhaps the professional discipline to create what I feel is most essential to advancing my current body of work.
+I do not report to a studio every day; I do not have the predictability of a set schedule; I often do not have the free time or the professional discipline to create what I feel is most essential to advancing my current body of work.
 Alternatively, I use walking as a way to connect self with space.
 I study the atmosphere and also feel motivated to action by environmental concerns.
 I am a surveyor and administrator of relative, mothering phenomena.

 Because of this, I recently became pre-occupied with the word alignment, as I feel that it is the most helpful term for me when it seems as if my actions or intentions are simply not falling in place.
-When researching the word’s meaning, I came across several definitions that made perfect sense to me.
+When researching the word’s meaning, I came across several definitions that made sense to me.

 - arrangement in a straight line, or in correct or appropriate relative positions